 The Adidas Adipower III is the latest iteration of this weightlifting shoe that features a high heel, sturdy midsole, and great feedback.

-Adidas Adipowers has been a favorite among functional fitness enthusiasts for years.
-This is because Adidas somehow managed to create a shoe that embodies the essentials of a good weightlifting shoe (elevated heel, hook-and-loop strap, rigid base) and the essentials of a cross-training shoe (durability, flexibility) at the same time.
+The Adipower III has been a favorite among functional fitness enthusiasts for years.
+This is because adidas somehow managed to create a shoe that embodies the essentials of a good weightlifting shoe (elevated heel, hook-and-loop strap, rigid base) and the essentials of a cross-training shoe (durability, flexibility) at the same time.

-The Adipowers have the highest heel I’ve seen among weightlifting shoes, clocking in at 22 millimeters.
+In addition to arch support, the Adipowers have one of the highest heels among weightlifting shoes, clocking in at 22 millimeters.
 This height provides supreme support for squatting and receiving the bar, regardless of the weight you’re working with.
-Despite the high heel, though, you can still wear these shoes during certain conditioning workouts—they’re especially great for cycling barbell snatches and high-volume overhead squats.
+They still keep enough flexibility for barbell exercises, too.

 RELATED: Barbell Exercises

-At a price point of $200, the Adipowers aren’t cheap.
-And because of their unique application—not perfect for weightlifting, not perfect for conditioning, but decent at both—the price tag might turn a lot of buyers off.
+At a price point of $230, the Adipowers aren’t cheap at all.
+And because of their unique application—not quite perfect for weightlifting, not quite perfect for conditioning, but pretty good at both—the price tag might turn a lot of buyers off.

-The bottom line is if you’re looking for a shoe that provides fantastic depth yet is flexible enough to wear during some functional fitness workouts, the Adipowers are a great choice.
+The bottom line is if you’re looking for a shoe that provides good support, yet is flexible enough to wear during some lighter functional fitness workouts, the Adipowers are a great choice.

-For more on these shoes, check out my full Adidas Adipower 3 review.
+For more on these shoes, check out our full adidas Adipower 3 review.

 Best Weightlifting Shoes for Women